roguesensei/clogger/README.md

 }
 ```
 ## Documentation
-For detailed guides on usage, macros and compiling, please refer to the [clogger wiki](https://github.com/RogueSensei/clogger/wiki).
+For guides on usage, examples and compiling, please refer to the [clogger wiki](https://github.com/RogueSensei/clogger/wiki)

+For the detailed API reference, please visit [rs-clogger.readthedocs.io](https://rs-clogger.readthedocs.io/)
+### Credit
+Using [jothepro/doxygen-awesome-css](https://github.com/jothepro/doxygen-awesome-css) as theme for API Reference, generated using Doxygen.